postfinance/kubenurse/README.md

   infrastructure)

-Per default, the neighbourhood filtering is set to 10 nodes, which means that on cluster with more than 10 nodes, each kubenurse will query 10 nodes, as described above.
+Per default, the neighbourhood filtering is set to 10 nodes, which means that on cluster with more than 10 nodes, each kubenurse will query exactly 10 nodes, as described above.

-##### Neighbourhood incoming checks metric
+### Neighbourhood incoming checks metric

 It is possible to check that each node receives the proper number of neighbourhood queries with the `kubenurse_neighbourhood_incoming_checks`